Ewen Sinclair-MacLagan: Military career

-After serving in the local militia, Sinclair-MacLagan was commissioned as a second lieutenant in the Border Regiment in 1889.
+After serving in the 5th (Militia) Battalion of the Royal Dublin Fusiliers, into which he had been commissioned in February 1887, Sinclair-MacLagan was promoted to lieutenant in April 1888 and was commissioned as a second lieutenant in the Border Regiment, and the Regular Army, in December 1889.

 He served in British India and participated in campaigns in the Waziristan region.
+He was promoted to captain in May 1898.

-From 1899 to 1901 he fought in the Boer War in South Africa where, as a captain, he served as a company commander in the 1st Battalion of the Border Regiment.
-During his service during the war, he was mentioned in despatches and won the Distinguished Service Order.
+From 1899 to 1901 he fought in the Second Boer War in South Africa where, as a captain, he served as a company commander in the 1st Battalion of the Border Regiment.
+During his service in the war, he was mentioned in dispatches and received the Distinguished Service Order (DSO).

 In 1901, Sinclair-MacLagan was seconded to the Australian Army and served as adjutant of the New South Wales Scottish Rifles.
 After three years in Australia, he returned to his regiment in England.
+In June 1906 he was appointed an adjutant.

-In 1910, he was a major and serving with the Yorkshire Regiment when the then Brigadier William Bridges, who knew Sinclair-MacLagan from his time in Australia, offered him a position as a drill instructor at the newly established Royal Military College at Duntroon.
-Sinclair-MacLagan accepted the position and returned to Australia as a lieutenant colonel.
+In 1910, he was a major and serving with the Yorkshire Regiment when the-then Brigadier William Bridges, who knew Sinclair-MacLagan from his time in Australia, offered him a position as a drill instructor at the newly established Royal Military College at Duntroon.
+Sinclair-MacLagan accepted the position and returned to Australia as a temporary lieutenant colonel in January 1911.